hifreedo/up9rade/_posts/2018-07-29-neural-network-L1L2-grade-4.md

 With the network goes wider (more hidden nodes on single layer) and deeper (more layers), it has stronger power of representation.
 Things come with pros and cons, with "bigger" network there are higher risk on over fitting and consumes more computation source.

 With introduction of L1 and L2, which aims to minimize over fitting by squeeze some "outlier" weights close or equals to zero.
-Take a look at the 3rd image of "8 hidden nodes", under L1 regularization terms, there are 3 nodes'(in color gray) weight been set to zero, which means there inactive in the network and will not join further feed and back propagation.
+Take a look at the 3rd image of "8 hidden nodes", under L1 regularization terms, there are 3 nodes'(in color gray) weight been set to zero, which means they are inactive in the network and will not join further feed and back propagation.
 With the rest of 5 nodes, the network performs the xor job well.

+The L1 puts similar effect like "drop out" in 3rd image, we will not introduce all of the methodologies of avoiding over fitting in this post.

 L1 regularization: